Suor/django-cacheops/README.rst

 granular event-driven invalidation.
 It can also cache results of user functions and invalidate them by time or the same way as querysets.

+It uses `redis <http://redis.io/>`_ as backend for ORM cache and redis or filesystem for simple time-invalidated one.

 Requirements
 ------------